 Thus we have that

-Also by proposition \ref{prop:k3w}, we know that the wall need to have slope of $\frac{\mu}{4}-16$ by the character of $\imath_*E$.
-However, there are two separate cases we need to consider here, where the first case is the wall end on $\Gamma$, and the second case is the wall ends at the vertical line.
-As we want to detect the largest range of the wall, the maximal can happen when $\beta_2-\beta_1=4$ when they are in the permitted range.
-We will put this condition in the following, although it is possible that the wall has a smaller span.
+Also by Proposition \ref{prop:k3w}, we know that the wall needs to have slope of $\frac{\mu}{4}-16$ by the Chern character of $\imath_*E$.
+However, there are two separate cases we need to consider here, where the first case is that the wall ends on $\Gamma$, and the second case is the wall ends at the vertical line segment from $(n,\frac{H^2}{2}n^2)$ to $\left(n,\frac{H^2}{2}n^2-1\right)$.
+Since we want to detect the largest range of the wall, the maximum can happen when $\beta_2-\beta_1=4$.
+Therefore from now on we assume that $\beta_2-\beta_1$ is equal to $4$.

 \textbf{Case 1:} The object $\imath_*E$ is Brill--Noether semistable.
-This is when the line $l$ intersects the y-axis below zero, where the line $l$ is the line with slope
+In this case the line $l$ intersects the y-axis below zero, where the line $l$ is the line with slope